Telios-org/client-sdk/README.md

 - `keypairs`: signing and secret box keypairs
   - `secretBoxKeypair`: The sender's signing keypair (Bob).
 Private key is only used during encryption and never sent or stored.
   - `signingKeypair`: The sender's signing keypair object (Bob).
 Public key is used for authenticity of sender
-- `drive`: A shared drive
-- `dest`: File destination path on the local drive

 Email JSON should be in the following format: